-Seating at the 8-seat-counter, the French window allows a view of a small Japanese yard, this exquisite design brings senses of life and spaciousness.
+Seating at the 8-seat-counter, the French window allows a view of a small Japanese yard, this exquisite design brings senses of living creations and spaciousness.
 Without any unnecessary furnishings except a painting on the wall and an antique, the countertop was also neat and clean.
 Chef Ogata is so thoughtful that he devotes particular care to every trivialities for a perfect dining experience.
-Likewise, Ogata’s dishes formed a delightful contrast with the simple and elegant amabiance – gentille and smooth like pure spring water.
+Likewise, Ogata's dishes formed a delightful contrast with the simple and elegant amabiance - gentille and smooth like pure spring water.

-Chef Ogata Toshirou started his culinary jouney at the famous Ryokan Hiiragiya (柊家).
+Chef Ogata Toshirou started his culinary journey at the famous Ryokan Hiiragiya (柊家).
 Since 1995, he devoted to another top Kaiseki restaurant called Wakuden (和久傳).
 Ogata-san spent the following 13 years with Wakuden, from which he gradually gained a lot of royal guests and finally brought the birth of Ogata in late 2008.
 Ogata soon becomes one of the most popular Kaiseki restaurants in Kyoto.
 It was later granted by Michelin Guide with two stars.

 We were seated at the private room which has a full view of the small yard.
 Chef Ogata can also observe us from the window on the left side of the yard to grasp the pace of serving dishes.
 After confirming our dietary request and allergies, the meal is about to start.

 The first dish to arrive was some steamed rice served in a large lotus leaf, seaweed was served on the side to be topped onto the warm rice.
 A very refreshing bite to awaken the taste buds.